Manishearth/ChatExchange/docs/se-chat-api.md

 - `content` - string or missing if the user deleted the message
 - `message_edits` - integer or missing if message hasn't been edited.
 - `message_stars` - integer or missing if message has no stars.
+- `message_owner_stars` - integer or missing if message not pinned.
 - `target_user_id` - integer or missing
 - `show_parent` - boolean or missing